PoChang007/Lidar_Camera_Fusion/project_writeup_midterm.md

 #### 2. Visualize lidar point-cloud (`show_pcl` func. in [objdet_pcl.py](./student/objdet_pcl.py))

 The range image can be converted into lidar point-cloud by spherical coordinates.
 The lidar point-cloud is fed into Open3D library's visualizer function for the visualization.
-10 random images of with varying degrees of visibility are taken:
+10 random images with varying degrees of visibility are taken:

 | | |
 |:---------------:|:---------------:|